Requirements for Honors in Linguistics

 - Two Linguistics courses must be taken for honors.
-To take a Linguistics course for honors, students enroll in the regular course, and enroll concurrently for 1 credit of Honors Tutorial (Ling 481/482 for Juniors, or Ling 583/584 for Seniors).
-A total of 2 Honors Tutorial credits is required.
+To take a Linguistics course for honors, students enroll in the regular course, and enroll concurrently for 1 credit of Honors Tutorial (Ling 481/482 for Juniors or lower, or Ling 583/584 for Seniors).
+A total of 2 Honors Tutorial credits are required.
 Typically students take foundational courses such as Ling 310 (Phonology), Ling 322 (Morphology), or Ling 330 (Syntax) for honors.
 Students must obtain the professor’s permission to take the course for honors, and be authorized to register by the program administrator.
 The requirements for the honors credit are determined in consultation with the professor, but typically involve a research paper or project that goes beyond the basic requirements of the course.
 A grade of B or better is required for both courses taken for honors.

 Independent Honors Thesis

 - Students complete a year-long in depth research project, typically in their senior year.
-Students must enroll in two 3-credit sections of Honors Seminar-Senior Thesis, Ling 681 and Ling 682, for a total of 6 credits.
+Students must enroll in a 3-credit section of Honors Seminar-Senior Thesis each semester of their senior year, for a total of 6 credits.
 Ling 681 is taken in Fall and Ling 682 is taken in Spring.
 Students work closely with a particular professor at all stages of the honors thesis, from development through final write-up.
 The professor serves as the student’s honors advisor, and must be a Language Sciences faculty member.
 Both sections of Honors Seminar must be completed with grades of B or better.

 Note that the Honors in the Major sequence requires at least two years to complete, and students must embark on the program while still taking foundational courses.
 If you are considering declaring Honors in the Major, make sure to consult with the Undergraduate Advisor as soon as possible.
 It is not possible to add Honors credits retroactively to courses taken in prior semesters.